Reopening for Worship – A Guide

 Please do not phone except at these times as the phone will not be answered and there is no ability to leave a message.

-If you are unable to attend after having booked it would be helpful if you dialled back to let us know so we can free the booking.
+If you are unable to attend after having registered it would be helpful if you dialled back to let us know so we can free the registration.
 Thank you for your help.

 Can’t I simply ring the Cathedral Office or the Manse?

 No, please don't.
 The Cathedral Office has not yet reopened and we do not currently have an Administrator.
-The only person who will have the list for bookings is the person in charge of the mobile telephone and not the Minister.
+The only person who will manage pre-registrations is the person in charge of the mobile telephone and not the Minister.

-Can I book several Sundays at a time?
+Can I register for several Sundays at a time?

 What about any visitors who may simply turn up?

 Dunblane Cathedral often has visitors attending worship and it is always our privilege to welcome them.
-However, we are having to work with restrictions that are not of our own devising.
-We encourage those who have booked to be seated by 10.20am at the latest, if at all possible.
-This will enable us to allocate any remaining places to people who have not been able to book in advance, provided that no more than fifty people are admitted to any one service.
 Sometimes visitors enter the Cathedral during a service simply in order to have a look at the interior of the building.
 Sadly, in the current circumstances, this will not be possible.

 What if there are no places left on the Sunday I want to attend?

-If that is the case, we would encourage you to try booking the next week that does suit you.
-If we consistently have more than fifty seeking to book a place, we will consider more than one Sunday service each week.
+If that is the case, we would encourage you to try pre-registering the next week that does suit you.
+If we consistently have more people seeking toregister than are available, we will consider more than one Sunday service each week.

 NHS Scotland Test and Protect System– What details do I have to give, and how long will those details be kept?